SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Hi {name},

-Thank you so much for considering me for this oppurtunity!
+Thank you so much for considering me for this opportunity!

-I have a few questions about the internship I was offered.
+I had a few questions: